Horse64/core.horse64.org/docs/How to Contribute.md

       ```
       ...to save and describe your changes
       to your local repository.
 Make sure to
-      [add the developer certificiate of origin
+      [add your developer certificiate of origin signature,
-      signature as specified in the license file](
+      see the license file](/docs/Resources.md#license).
-      /docs/Resources.md#license).

       (If you added any new files, you might first
       need to use `git add name-of-file`.)